fannyvln/express-auth-server-starter/README.md

 is needed.
 [React Redux Auth Starter](https://github.com/laaksonen/react-redux-auth-starter) is a client-side React & Redux application made just for that.
 To get it installed and running you have two options.
-The first option is to initialize and update the git submodule which is included with the API and located in the client directory.
-To do that, make sure you are at the root of the project and run:
+The first option is to initialize and update the git submodule which comes included with the API and is located in the client directory.
+To do that, open up a new terminal tab or window and navigate to the root of the project.
+Then simply run:
 ```bash
 git submodule ini
 git submodule update